-First, there is the “suffrage period”, spanning the late 19th century and the early 20th century.
+First, there is the “Suffrage Period”, spanning the late 19th century and the early 20th century.
 Increasing equality of opportunity was the aim.
 The movement focused its attention mainly on suffrage alongside campaigns for other legal rights and differing legal status between men and women was considered to be the root cause of inequality.
 The movement was most active in the UK, Canada and the United States and succeeded in gaining women the right to vote and other legal liberties.

-The third and present wave is the “patriarchy period”.
+The third and present wave is the “Gender Feminism Period”.
 The movement at this stage continues to evolve but feminism’s primary concerns include cultural and sexual diversity and gay rights.
 The attention here shifts to gaining equality of outcomes for the collective and unlike the previous two waves, the definition of gender shifts from one based on biological determinism to a social constructivist position.
 Feminist rhetoric becomes distinctly combative and uncompromising, particularly so following the birth of the #MeToo movement.
 All men are cast as abusers or complicit in abuse, women as victims, and the patriarchy (as defined by feminists) and capitalism are blamed for all social ills.

-By now heavily influenced by post-modernist philosophy and having adopted an intersectionalist framework through which to view society, feminism in the “patriarchy period” categorises people into identity groups, making the assumption each group is engaged in a constant battle for power with other groups, and defines a hierarchy where one group can hold power only at the expense of others.
+By now heavily influenced by post-modernist philosophy and having adopted an intersectionalist framework through which to view society, feminism in the “Gender Feminism Period” categorises people into identity groups, making the assumption each group is engaged in a constant battle for power with other groups, and defines a hierarchy where one group can hold power only at the expense of others.
 Slogans such as the “Future is Female” and “Girl Power” betray the movement’s supremacist aspirations in this period.
 The historical battles fought by both men and women together to establish order over the chaos of nature and grinding poverty is wholly ignored.
 Masculinity is cast as an “illness”, and traditional masculine values like self-sacrifice, responsibility and protection are condemned as exercises in men gaining power and privilege over women.
 The only acceptable response for men, supposedly, is to recognise and atone for their eternal “subjugation” of women by deconstructing their “toxic masculinity”, realign their nature by developing their feminine spirits, and by becoming allies in the dismantling of the patriarchy and in smashing capitalism.

 King, Warrior, Magician, Lover: Rediscovering the Archetypes of the Mature Masculine